Pearl: Lengths of pearl necklaces

-Necklaces can also be classified as uniform, or graduated.
-In a uniform strand of pearls, all pearls are classified as the same size, but actually fall in a range.
+Necklaces can also be classified as uniform or graduated.
+In a uniform strand of pearls, all pearls are classified as the same size but fall in a range.
 A uniform strand of akoya pearls, for example, will measure within 0.5 mm.
 So a strand will never be 7 mm, but will be 6.5–7 mm.
 Freshwater pearls, Tahitian pearls, and South Sea pearls all measure to a full millimeter when considered uniform.

 A graduated strand of pearls most often has at least 3 mm of differentiation from the ends to the center of the necklace.
 Popularized in the United States during the 1950s by the GIs bringing strands of cultured akoya pearls home from Japan, a 3.5 momme, 3 mm to 7 mm graduated strand was much more affordable than a uniform strand because most of the pearls were small.

 Colors

-Earrings and necklaces can also be classified on the grade of the color of the pearl: saltwater and freshwater pearls come in many different colors.
+Earrings and necklaces can also be classified by the grade of the color of the pearl: saltwater and freshwater pearls come in many different colors.
 While white, and more recently black, saltwater pearls are by far the most popular, other color tints can be found on pearls from the oceans.
-Pink, blue, champagne, green, and even purple saltwater pearls can be encountered, but to collect enough of these rare colors to form a complete string of the same size and same shade can take years.
+Pink, blue, champagne, green, and even purple saltwater pearls can be encountered, but to collect enough of these rare colors to form a complete string of the same size and shade can take years.

 The vast majority of inexpensive colored pearls have been subjected to some form of dye, often a fabric dye.
 This dye will only tend to penetrate the first layer or two of nacre, but this is enough to impart vivid and sometimes garish color to otherwise white pearls.
-Truly valuable pearls are never dyed, and this process is not believed to add and in most cases would only subtract from their market value.
+Truly valuable pearls are never dyed, and this process is not believed to add to their market value and, in most cases, would only subtract from it.